-Patricia Mitchell’s lifelong love of writing and desire to capture the story of her mother’s life prompted her to embark on her first professional writing project—.
+Patricia Mitchell’s lifelong love of writing and desire to capture the story of her mother’s life prompted her to embark on her first professional writing project—A Girl from the Hill.
 She holds degrees in mass media and communication, English literature, and creative writing.
 This work expresses her interest in Italian American culture as well as the relationship between mothers and daughters.

 Patricia Mitchell lives in Smithfield, Rhode Island, with her husband Jeremy, daughter Julia and Beagle Trudy.

 Her new book, Goodbye Pound Cake is available now.

 You can follow Patricia Mitchell through her social channels:

 Amazon | Facebook | Instagram | Goodreads | Website